Modular symmetry anomaly in magnetic flux compactification: Conclusion

 We have studied the modular symmetry anomalies in magnetic flux compactifiction.
-Our model is six-dimensional super $U(N)$ Yang-Mills theory, where $U(N)$ gauge symmetry is broken down to $U(N_a) \times U(N_b)$ by magnetic fluxes in the compact space.
-Discrete subsymmetries of $U(1)_{a,b}$ in the modular symmetry can be anomalous, but other discrete elements independent of $U(1)_{a,b}$ are always anomaly-free.
-Anomalies of such discrete symmetries can be canceled by the Green-Schwarz mechanism when we embed our theory into D-brane system.
+Our model is six-dimensional supersymmetric $U(N)$ Yang-Mills theory, where $U(N)$ gauge symmetry is broken down to $U(N_a) \times U(N_b)$ by magnetic fluxes in the compact space.
+Discrete subsymmetries of $U(1)_{a,b}$ in the modular symmetry can be anomalous, but other discrete elements, which are independent of $U(1)_{a,b}$, are always anomaly-free.
+Anomalies of such discrete symmetries can be canceled by the same Green-Schwarz mechanism as the mechanism to cancel $U(1)_{a,b}$ anomalies.
 As a result, breaking terms can be induced only for continuous and discrete $U(1)_{a,b}$ symmetries.

-Here we have studied super $U(N)$ Yang-Mills theory, which can be derived from D-brane models.
+Here we have studied supersymmetric $U(N)$ Yang-Mills theory, which can be derived from D-brane models.
 Similar representations of $S$ and $T$ were derived in heterotic orbifold models \cite{Lauer:1989ax,Lerche:1989cs,Ferrara:1989qb}.
 It is interesting to carry out a similar analysis on heterotic orbifold models.